pnp/PnP-Tools/Solutions/Tenant Information Portal/readme.md

 5. Find the app key `ida:ClientSecret` and replace the value with the key for Tenant Information Portal from the Azure portal.

 ### Azure Deployment
-To deploy the TIP solution to Azure Web Sites, you will create 1 web sites with a SQL Server instance, publish each project to a web site
+To deploy the TIP solution to Azure Web Sites, you will create 1 web site with a SQL Server instance, publish each project to the web site.

 1. Navigate to the [Azure management portal](https://manage.windowsazure.com).
 2. Click on Web Sites in the left hand nav.
 3. Click New in the bottom left hand corner, select Compute --> Web Site --> Custom Create, select the hosting plan and region, and give your web site a name, e.g. tenantinfoportal.azurewebsites.net.
 Select a database to use, or create a new one.
 Click Create Web Site.
-4. Click Configure and create 4 app settings
+4. Click Configure and create 3 app settings
 	- ida:ClientId and supply your ClientId
 	- ida:ClientSecret and supply your ClientSecret
 	- ida:Tenant and supply your tenant AAD tenant. e.g. contoso.onmicrosoft.com